Summary Card

 - An abnormal third crus traverses the superior third of the ear (from the crus antihelix to the edge of the helix).

-- It can be treated with neonatal moulding.
+- It can be treated with neonatal molding.

 Cryptotia